MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-task.md

 4. After the file is uploaded, select **Validate**.

-5. After the group is successfully validated, you might see applicable warnings that might be before creating the plan.
+5. After the group is successfully validated, you'll see any applicable warnings about the participants.
 For more information, see [Validation](solutionsv2-conceptual.md#validation).

 6. Go to [Start the plan](#start-the-plan).